archdaily/archdaily.github.io/_posts/2014-04-30-I18n-tips-and-tricks.markdown

 ## Setting the locale in the URL

 One option for setting the locale in the application is using the URL (e.g. `innovation.archdaily.com/us`).
-I my opinion this is a very transpartent approach and [it's REST friendly][REST-friendly].
+In my opinion this is a very transpartent approach and [it's REST friendly][REST-friendly].
 The best way to set the locale in the URL is using routing scopes:

 ```ruby
 App::Application.routes.draw do